manjulamishra/beautiful-jekyll/_posts/2018-11-30-housing_project.md

 2. How much people spend of eco-friendly concepts if they are remodeling their homes?
 3. Are there long term benefits?
 4. What are the upfront costs?
 5. Is education level, income, and geographic area affect their decisions?
-Concentration of such homes in specific areas?

 How

 *   Find a dataset which has the required information
-*   Conduct a meaningful analysis throguh various statisitcal techniques
+*   Conduct a meaningful analysis using statisitcal techniques
 *   Show the work through tables and other visualizations
 *   Write a story that conveys the findings